AlexxNica/incubator-openwhisk-performance/README.md

 ## Setup
 - A standard OpenWhisk system is deployed.
 Note that the edge NGINX router and API Gateway are currently left out.
 As a consequence, the tests talk directly to the controller.
 - All limits are set to 999999, which for our cases means "No throttling at all".
-- The deployment uses a docker setup as proposed by the OpenWhisk development team: `overlay` driver and HTTP API enabled via a UNIX port.
+- The deployment is using the docker setup proposed by the OpenWhisk development team: `overlay` driver and HTTP API enabled via a UNIX port.

 The load is driven by either the beautiful [`loadtest`](https://www.npmjs.com/package/loadtest) module or the blazingly fast [`wrk`](https://github.com/wg/wrk).